Donkey Tail Plant &

 If you live in a colder climate, you should put them in a pot, and they can then be kept outdoors during the summer and brought in as the temperature drops.
 While household humidity is generally good enough, these donkey tail plants will do even better with some extra moisture in the air.
 Set up a humidifier nearby or grow them in naturally humid rooms like your bathroom or kitchen.

+Overall, the donkey's tail sedum makes a vibrant trailing houseplant that is a low-maintenance succulent plant that doesn't require a lot of attention.
 Be sure to add Sedum morganianum - a donkey tail plant to your home or garden and enjoy its low-maintenance care while admiring its impressive display year after year.

 Bloom Season Winter